Last Updated on August 12, 2020 by Bryony Clapperton

-You know your gal loves a tropical beach, so when the prospect of spending an afternoon at Caleta Tankah cenote and beach club came up in conversation I was all over that.
+You know this gal loves a tropical beach, so when the prospect of spending an afternoon at Caleta Tankah cenote and beach club came up in conversation I was all over it.

 Caleta Tankah cenote, Tulum